Space explorers need to be space farmers

 «What would you take to space? […] Oxygen, water and food […], your favorite books, music, electronic devices, something to write, to draw… You should also take medicines.»

 Gadalla, D. S., Braun, M., & Böhmer, M. (2018).
 Gravitropism in higher plants: Cellular aspects.
-In G. Ruyters, & M. Braun (Eds.), Gravitational biology I: Gravity sensing and graviorientation in microorganisms and plants (p.
-75–92).
-Cham: Springer International Publishing.
+In G. Ruyters, & M. Braun (Eds.), Gravitational biology I: Gravity sensing and graviorientation in microorganisms and plants (pp. 75–92).
+Springer International Publishing.

 NASA.
 (2015).
-Meals ready to eat: Expedition 44 crew members sample leafy greens grown on Space Station.
-Retrieved from https://www.nasa.gov/mission_pages/station/research/news/meals_ready_to_eat
+Meals ready to eat: Expedition 44 crew members sample leafy greens grown on Space Station. https://www.nasa.gov/mission_pages/station/research/news/meals_ready_to_eat

 Acknowledgements: I want to express my deep gratitude to the all members of my laboratory «Plant Cell Nucleolus, Proliferation and Microgravity» (CIB-CSIC) in Madrid, Spain (scientists and technicians, past and present), in particular to Dr. Raúl Herranz.
 I also gratefully acknowledge the participation in different collaborative projects of many foreign colleagues.
 I would like to mention especially Prof. John Z. Kiss (UNCG, USA) and Dr. Ing.
 Jack van Loon (VU Amsterdam and ESA-ESTEC, the Netherlands).
 The inestimable contribution of astronauts who have performed the experiments on board the International Space Station merits a particular gratitude.
 Work performed in the author’s laboratory was funded by the National Plan for Scientific and Technical Research and Innovation of the Spanish Government (Grants No. ESP2015-64323-R and AYA2012-33982, co-funded by EU-ERDF).
 Funding for experiments performed in spaceflights and ground based simulation facilities was provided by the European Space Agency.